k1ck3r/Discord-Embed-WebUI/README.md

 Editing the index.php file is easy.
 Simply open the file and boom.
 There are comments on everything to show you what to do.

+## Support

+If you need help you can join my server here: https://discord.gg/J8S5e8a

 ## Version
 v1.0